+Thinking about dropping Dry January?
+Understanding the relationship between alcohol and hormones might help you keep going!
 January.
-The days are short, the temperature has plummeted and we’re all feeling the effects of our festive overindulging; we can’t bear to even look at a mince pie or a glass of wine.
-Instead, we’re ready to start the new year how we mean to go on; fitter, healthier and making our wellbeing a priority.
+The days are short, the temperature has plummeted and we’re all feeling the effects of our festive overindulging.
+We’re ready to start the new year how we mean to go on; fitter, healthier, and making wellbeing a priority.

-January is the perfect time to drop bad habits and after the festivities of December it’s no wonder cutting down alcohol is high on many people’s list of New Year’s resolutions.
-Every year millions of Brits sign up to Dry January, vowing to stay off the booze for an entire month.
-According to Alcohol Change, 4 million people took part in Dry January in 2020, a number that is sure to increase this year as pubs and bars remain shut due to Coronavirus lockdowns.
+January is the perfect time to drop bad habits after the festivities of December.
+So, it’s no wonder cutting down on alcohol is high on many people’s lists of New Year’s resolutions.
+Every year millions of people sign up for Dry January, vowing to stay off the booze for an entire month.
+According to Alcohol Change, 4 million people took part in Dry January in 2020, a number that is sure to increase as the cost of living crisis deepens.

-The benefits of going alcohol-free are well known; brighter skin, more energy, stable moods and saving money just to name a few.
-But what about our hormones?
-Does quitting alcohol have an affect on our hormones?
+The benefits of going alcohol-free are well known; brighter skin, higher energy levels, and more stable moods, just to name a few.
+But what about your hormones?
+Does quitting alcohol have an effect them?

 Let’s take a look!

 Our hormones play an important part in keeping your mind and body healthy.
 They act as messengers, releasing the right amount of hormones at the right time, keeping the body functioning and coordinating correctly.
 But alcohol stops the glands that produce your hormones from working properly.
 This can, in turn, lead to a variety of health issues that affect the following.

 As your body struggles to release the right amount of hormones, you might find that you become tired and lack energy.
 This is because alcohol affects the hormone that regulates glucose levels, which are responsible for keeping your blood sugar levels healthy.
 Long-term heavy drinkers may experience a glucose intolerance or find they suffer both dangerously low blood and dangerously high blood sugar levels.